-Lead the way through Technology
+Lead the Way in Technology Management

 Learn to leverage technology and improve your leadership skills with a Bachelor of Applied Arts and Sciences (BAAS) in Technology Management from A&M-Commerce.
 By combining key methodologies in STEM and business, you can apply your knowledge to managerial careers in technical fields.
 This program offers a seamless transition from an Associate of Applied Sciences (AAS) degree in technical fields to a bachelor's degree.
 Up to 83 semester hours may be transferred into the program, and the remaining courses may be completed online.